 - Australian Society of Authors (ASA)

 - Academy for Eating Disorders (AED)

 - Australian and New Zealand Academy for Eating Disorders (ANZAED)

 - Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T.)

 - National Eating Disorder Collaboration (Australia) – NEDC Steering Committee Evidence of Experience Reference Group co-chair (representing carers and consumers).

 - F.E.A.S.T. – Advisory Panel member.

-Sarah Cannata is a trained journalist and Communications Strategist who is also a passionate mental health advocate.
-As a teenager, Sarah developed anorexia nervosa, an eating disorder she would struggle with over the next decade.
-Sarah managed to overcome her illness by the time she was a young adult, however, she hadn’t openly written or discussed her lived experience before meeting June in late 2018 and learning about The Diary Healer website (click here to read Sarah’s story).
-In 2019, Sarah and June began collaborating and working together to launch new initiatives on The Diary Healer including a podcast, eBook, online Programs.
-Sarah is honoured to contribute to the safe, supportive and healing environment that is www.thediaryhealer.com – she can be reached at email@example.com and found on Twitter and LinkedIn.
+Sarah Cannata is a trained journalist and passionate storyteller who has worked in Communications for over 10 years.
+As a teenager, Sarah developed anorexia nervosa, an eating disorder she would struggle with for the next decade.
+Sarah managed to overcome her illness by the time she was a young adult, however, she hadn’t openly written or discussed her lived experience before meeting June in late 2018 and learning about The Diary Healer website ( to read Sarah’s story).
+In 2019, Sarah and June began collaborating and working together to launch new initiatives on The Diary Healer including a podcast and eBook.
+New projects will continue to be developed in 2020.
+Sarah is honoured to contribute to the safe, supportive and healing environment that is – she can be reached at and found on , and .